 The COVID-19 public health crisis is rapidly changing the way we do work.
 And safety regulators aren’t staying on the sidelines.

 As major shifts occur in the workplace, safety regulators are issuing new recommendations and descriptions of mandatory safety and health standards.
-For PCBUs, the question remains, though: will your safety software adjust to the changes?
+For PCBUs, the question remains, though: will your health and safety software adjust to the changes?

 Why’s a place of mass gathering so difficult to pin down, even for owners and operators?
 The answer is more complex than you’d think.
 For one, place of mass gathering is a risk designation, extrinsic to the core function of the venue.
 Qualifying a venue as a place of mass gathering is its (high) potential to inspire terrorist attacks, which it becomes by concentrating large numbers of people.